Lockheed Martin F-35 Lightning II: Testing

 The F-35's reliability and availability have fallen short of requirements, especially in the early years of testing.
 The ALIS maintenance and logistics system was plagued by excessive connectivity requirements and faulty diagnoses.
 In late 2017, the GAO reported the time needed to repair an F-35 part averaged 172 days, which was "twice the program's objective", and that shortage of spare parts was degrading readiness.
 In 2019, while individual F-35 units have achieved mission-capable rates of over the target of 80% for short periods during deployed operations, fleet-wide rates remained below target.
 The fleet availability goal of 65% was also not met, although the trend shows improvement.
 Internal gun accuracy of the F-35A was unacceptable until misalignment issues were addressed by 2024.
-As of 2020, the number of the program's most serious issues have been decreased by half.
+As of 2020, the number of the program's most serious issues has been decreased by half.

 Operational test and evaluation (OT&E) with Block 3F, the final configuration for SDD, began in December 2018, but its completion was delayed particularly by technical problems in integration with the DOD's Joint Simulation Environment (JSE); the F-35 finally completed all JSE trials in September 2023.